zxlml/zxlml.github.io/cn_page.md

 - From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning.
 (Under Review)
 - HDME: Hallucination Detection in LLMs Using Manifold Embedding.
 (Under Review)
 - Explainable Hardware Trojan Detection and Localization in FPGA Netlists.
 (Under Review)
 - Maximum Likelihood Neural Additive Models: Error Bounds and Applications.
-(Submitted)
+(Under Review)
 - 基于YOLOv11-FS模型的柑橘花粉活力率检测.
 (Under Review)

 - +_+  Some ongoing works on learning theory and novel algorithm design are coming soon!